uabrc/uabrc.github.io/docs/data_management/storage.md

 Software known to use `tmp` by default with no know workaround.

 - [Keras](https://github.com/tensorflow/tensorflow/blob/5bb81b7b0dd140a4304b92530614502c0c61a150/tensorflow/python/keras/utils/data_utils.py#L205) has `/tmp/.keras` hardcoded as a fallback cache directory if `~/.keras` is inaccessible.
+See [here](https://github.com/tensorflow/tensorflow/issues/38831) for a discussion of the issue.

 ## How much space do I have left?